 How You Can Give Back to the Dallas Community This Holiday Season

 It’s never too early to start donating your resources and helping those less fortunate this holiday season.
-Although it seems as if we’re rounding a corner from this time last year, many are still in dire need of a hand.
-From winter coats to toys for kids, we’ve rounded up several ways (some in-person, some socially distanced) to give back in Dallas this year.
+From winter coats to toys for kids, we’ve rounded up several ways to give back in Dallas this year.

 We will keep adding to the list as we find more opportunities to give back.